Diehard0413/discord-role-bot/README.md

 # Bwoofa Discord role Bot

-This is a Discord Bot that dispenses Testnet ETH written in TypeScript.
+This is a Discord Bot written in TypeScript.

 ## Setup